Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

-Thus, compositionality will be the key property of our extension of the framework of $d$-sep causal modeling to cyclic causal structures.
-Such extension is called \emph{compositional causal modeling}.
-A compositional causal model is any causal model whose causal structure (which can be cyclic), together with its causal prescription, adheres to a graphical-separation rule associated with compositional graphical-separation relations.
-The \enquote{minimum definition of a causal model} in Ref.~\cite{Vilasini_2022} is a special case of a compositional causal model, wherein the graphical-separation rule is simply $d$-separation and cyclic causal models satisfying it are permitted.
+A compositional causal model is any causal model that adheres to a compositional graphical-separation rule (and where its observed nodes are associated with classical random variables).
+The \enquote{minimum definition of a causal model} in Ref.~\cite{Vilasini_2022} is a special case of a compositional causal model, wherein the graphical-separation rule is simply $d$-separation and cyclic causal models are permitted.

-Now, we can extend the notion of No Fine-Tuning to the compositional causal modeling framework. \begin{definition}[No Fine-Tuning (compositional causal modeling)] Suppose that a compositional causal model has a causal structure $\cal G$ and a causal prescription that, together, satisfy a graphical-separation rule whose relation $\oldperp$ is compositional.
-The model satisfies No Fine-Tuning if every conditional independence relation in its probability distribution corresponds to a $\oldperp$ relation in $\cal G$. \end{definition}
+We can now extend the notion of No Fine-Tuning to compositional causal models. \begin{definition}[No Fine-Tuning / Faithfulness (compositional causal model)] Suppose that a causal model satisfies a graphical-separation rule with a compositional separation relation $\oldperp$.
+The model is said to satisfy \emph{No Fine-Tuning} or \emph{Faithfulness} if every conditional independence relation in its probability distribution corresponds to a $\oldperp$ relation in its causal structure. \end{definition} Clearly, this notion reduces to Def.~\ref{def_nft} if $\oldperp$ is $\perp$.
+With this updated definition of No Fine-Tuning, the proof of Theorem~\ref{thm_nft} is still valid when we replace $\perp$ by $\oldperp$. \begin{theorem}[no-go---No Fine-Tuning (compositional causal model)] No compositional causal model that satisfies No Fine-Tuning, ${P(a|xy)=P(a|x)}$, ${P(b|xy)=P(b|y)}$, and ${P(c|xy)=P(c)}$ can explain any violation of the LF monogamy relations (including the LF inequalities). \end{theorem}